Leave it to Kate to bring something as truly unique as these

-Pause & examine..
-This is far from ordinary ..
+Pause and examine.
+This is far from ordinary.
 Is there something IN them?

-Driving home ..
-The Chef commented ..
-I hadn’t thought of it ..
+Driving home, my husband commented, and I hadn’t thought of it

-“Seriously ..
-Do you realize how much effort carving those little pumpkins had to have been?
-I mean .. you couldn’t puncture the skin & make it work.
-She did it perfectly”
+“Seriously, do you realize how much effort carving those little pumpkins had to have been?
+I mean, you couldn’t puncture the skin and make it work.
+She did it perfectly.”

-The Chef coated a ham steak in dijon mustard & honey .. grilled it for a few minutes on each side
+My husband coated a ham steak in dijon mustard and honey, grilled it for a few minutes on each side

-As we scooped our pumpkin & rice mixture out of our spooky friend .. it was like a part of her was there having dinner right along side us
+As we scooped our pumpkin and rice mix out of our spooky friend, it was like a part of her was there having dinner right alongside us

-ps: Kate reveals all of her eerie pumpkin making secrets to her blog ..
+ps: Kate reveals all of her spooky pumpkins, making secrets to her blog.
 Be sure to check it out!

-Let me tell you ..
-I’ve learned a heck of a lot about the pumpkin during this process.
+I’ve learned a heck of a lot about pumpkins during this process.

-Apparently the best pumpkins to use in cooking & baking are much smaller than the treasures you’d discover in a pumpkin patch.
+The best pumpkins to use in cooking and baking are much smaller than the treasures you’d discover in a pumpkin patch.
 They’re called “Pie Pumpkins” and are found at your local grocery.

-They are designed to make carving easier .. having thinner shells and typically less flesh on the inside.
-Also .. their flesh is grainier & stringy ..
+They’re designed to make carving easier, having thinner shells and typically less flesh on the inside.
+Also, their flesh is grainier and stringy

 The Moral of the Story